Kashish2705/Team-Caffeinated/README.md

 ## Installation & Setup
 The models used are lightweight and don't carry computational overhead.
-The entire code can be run on a standard PC with high computing capabilities.
+The entire code can be run on a standard PC without high computing capabilities.

 1. **Clone the Repository**
    ```bash